marcelpouvreau/calculadoraIMC/README.md

 # Calculadora IMC - BMI Calculator
-A lightweight and easy-to-use Body Mass Index (BMI) calculator built with Kotlin.
+An easy-to-use Body Mass Index (BMI) calculator project built with Kotlin.
 Enter your height and weight to instantly see your BMI result and classification.

 ## :camera_flash: Screenshots